pierre-josselin/payday-2-ultimate-trainer-5/README.md

 ## Credits

-Here is the list of people who contributed to Ultimate Trainer 5, directly or not :
+Most of the features of Ultimate Trainer are developed by me (pierre-josselin).
+But sometimes I use code created by other developers or other developers contribute directly to this project :

+Dr_Newbies

+- Hide mods list

+MS HACK

+- Add an item to the start menu

-- Uziel2021
+Uziel2021

-- DeJzer
+- Spanish locale
+- Help to add Ultimate Trainer to the start menu

-- rogerxiii
+rogerxiii

+- List of invisible walls keys
-- transcend
+- Skill points hack

-- zReko
+zReko

-- Kwhali
-- test1
-- Tast
+- Change environment without restarting heist
-- Motherflowers
+- Units outlines

-- Undeadsewer
+test1, Tast, Motherflowers, Undeadsewer

-- stumpy3toes
-- paofcbab
-- isopropilick
-- SirGoodSmoke
-- B1313
-- Simplity
-- PirateCaptain
+- List of packages to load to change environment without crashing

+SirGoodSmoke, B1313, Simplity, transcend, PirateCaptain...

+If you think Ultimate Trainer is using your work but you are not listed here, please contact me.